igoramadas/expresser/plugins/metrics/README.md

 To measure something:

+    // Tag can be a label, or any string to differentiate requests of same metric,
+    // for example when requesting users, you can use the tag to define which user. var tag = "myUser"
-    var metrics = require("expresser-metrics");
+    var metrics = require("expresser-metrics")

-    var mt = metrics.start("metrics-id", data);
+    // Start metric of a getUserOrders call. var mt = metrics.start("getUserOrders", tag)

-    // Do something here and there... call stuff..
+    // Do something here and there, for example get user orders,
+    // and set result as data on the metric object. var orders = getUserOrders(tag)
+    mt.setData("orders", orders)

     // Some more code, async, etc... then finally:

+    mt.end(optionalError)
+    // You can also end the metric using:
-    metrics.end(mt, optionalError);
+    // metrics.end(mt, optionalError)

-The ID can be any string.
-But if you want to query the metrics output using using string JSON parsers, you should only use valid alphanumerical characters.
-The second argument (data) is optional.

 ### Metrics cleanup